 The North District Plan envisages St Leonards contributing a total job target between 54,000 (baseline target) and 63,500 (higher target) by 2036, representing a minimum target of 7,000 new jobs over 20 years.

-Table 11 details how the Planning Proposal aligns with the relevant priorities of the North District Plan.
+Table 11 details how the amended planning proposal aligns with relevant priorities of the North District Plan.

 Table 11 Assessment against the North District Plan